$G$-displays of Hodge type and formal $p$-divisible groups: -displays

-such that $\upsilon_R \circ \mathscr{P}$ is a graded fiber functor of type $\mu$. \end{Def} In \cite{Daniels2019} we referred to these objects as ``Tannakian $(G,\mu)$-displays''.
-By \cite[Cor.
-3.17]{Daniels2019}, the category of Tannakian $(G,\mu)$-displays over $R$ coincides with the category of $(G,\mu)$-displays as in \cite{BP2017} when both categories are defined, so we feel there is no risk of confusion in adopting the more streamlined terminology.
-The following is the main theorem of \cite[\textsection 3]{Daniels2019}: \begin{thm} The stacks of $(G,\mu)$-displays and $G$-displays of type $\mu$ over $\textup{Nilp}_{W(k_0)}$ are equivalent. \end{thm} In this section we prove an analogous theorem for $G$-displays of type $\mu$ over \'etale sheaves of frames with good descent properties.
+is an equivalence of \'etale stacks on $\textup{Nilp}_{W(k_0)}$. \end{thm} \begin{proof} This is proved in \cite[Thm.
+2.16]{Daniels2019} in the case where $\Gdisp$ is given as the quotient for the fpqc topology and graded fiber functors of type $\mu$ are defined to be fpqc-locally isomorphic to $\mathscr{C}(\underline{W})_{\mu}$.
+The result follows in general because any fpqc-locally trivial $L^+_\mu G$-torsor is \'etale locally trivial (hence any graded fiber functor which is fpqc-locally trivial is \'etale locally trivial) by \cite[Lem.
+5.4.2]{Lau2018}. \end{proof}

+In this section we prove a theorem analogous to Theorem \ref{thm-thesis} for $G$-displays of type $\mu$ over \'etale sheaves of frames with good descent properties.
 Let $R$ be a ring, and let $S$ be an \'etale sheaf of $\zz$-graded rings over $\Spec{R}$.
 We will denote by $\textup{PGrMod}_{S}$ the fibered category over $\textup{\'Et}_R$ whose fiber over an \'etale $R$-algebra $R'$ is $\textup{PGrMod}(S(R'))$.
 Further, if $\uS$ is a sheaf of frames, let $\textup{Disp}_{\uS}$ denote the fibered category of displays over $\uS$.

 \begin{Def} We say: \begin{itemize} \item An \'etale sheaf of $\zz$-graded rings $S$ on $\text{Spec }R$ \textit{satisfies descent for modules} if $\textup{PGrMod}_{S}$ is an \'etale stack over $\textup{\'Et}_R$. \item An \'etale sheaf of frames $\underline{S}$ on $\Spec{R}$ \textit{satisfies descent for displays} if $\textup{Disp}_{\uS}$ is an \'etale stack over $\textup{\'Et}_R$. \end{itemize} \end{Def}